louking/contracts/docs/contract-admin-event-guide.rst

 When Race Details are Confirmed by Race Director
 ------------------------------------------------

-As the details are confirmed by the race director, use the :ref:`edit-event-view` to update the :term:`event`.
+As the details are confirmed by the race director, use the :ref:`edit-event-view` to update the :term:`contract race`.
 When all the details are known and the race director is ready, generate the contract.

-You can edit an :term:`event` in one of two ways.
+You can edit an :term:`contract race` in one of two ways.

-1. from :ref:`admin-calendar-view` navigate to the :term:`event` date and then click on the :term:`event`
+1. from :ref:`admin-calendar-view` navigate to the :term:`contract race` date and then click on the :term:`contract race`
 2. from :ref:`event-overview-view` click **Edit**

 Before you can generate a contract for finish line services, you need at least the following:

    :Race: the name of the :term:`race`
-   :Date: the date of the :term:`event`
+   :Date: the date of the :term:`contract race`
    :Course: the :term:`course` the :term:`race` will be run on
-   :Start Time: time of day that the main :term:`event` starts
+   :Start Time: time of day that the main :term:`contract race` starts
    :Distance: distance for the :term:`race`
    :Client: the name of the :term:`client`
-   :Services: one or more services which the client is contracting for
+   :Services: one or more :term:`services <service>` which the client is contracting for
    :Max Participants: this is used to determine the pricing for
-       finishline :term:`services <service>` services (this is set to 200 for a new race or a race that had fewer than 201 finishers the previous year.
+       finishline :term:`services <service>`  (this is set to 200 for a new race or a race that had fewer than 201 finishers the previous year.
 If it is a repeat race and the number of finishers in the previous year was greater than 200, it’s the number of finishers the previous year rounded up to the next 100.

    :Lead: the leader who will run the finish line operation on the day of the
-       :term:`event`.
+       :term:`contract race`.
 This needs to be
-       finalized well before the event so that emails are sent properly to all concerned
+       finalized well before the contract race so that emails are sent properly to all concerned

 Before you can generate a contract for premium promotion service (only), you need at least the following:

    :Race: the name of the :term:`race`
-   :Date: the date of the :term:`event`
+   :Date: the date of the :term:`contract race`
    :Course: the :term:`course` the :term:`race` will be run on
    :Client: the name of the :term:`client`
-   :Services: one or more services which the client is contracting for
+   :Services: one or more :term:`services <service>` which the client is contracting for

 The remaining fields are useful as well, and should be filled in if applicable and known.